biaoma-ty/HugeCollections/README.md

-Oversize Collections [LibOC]
+Huge Collections
 ============================
-Oversize collections for JVMs.
+Huge collections for JVMs.
 Store up to 9,223,372,036,854,775,807 objects in a collection, memory permitting.

 Why?